wzhudev/wz-wireframe-kit/README.md

 # wz_wireframe_kit_sketch
-Quick and beautiful way to draw a wireframe.
+Draw wireframes quickly and easily.
+Bring convenience to your work!

 ## What's this?
-`wz_wireframe_kit.sketch` contains lots of user interface elements you can use in your mock-ups.
-It looks like this:
+`wz_wireframe_kit.sketch` contains lots of elements you can use in your wireframes files.

 ![wz_wireframe_kit.sketch](http://)

+**iPhone 6 Mockup**.
+Four kinds of iPhone 6 mockups.
+Important, Blank, With Navigation, With Tab Bar.
+To bring convenience to your work...

+**Placeholders**.
+Image Placeholders, Avatar Placeholders - Circle and Rounded Rectangle...

+**Buttons**.
+Primary Buttons, Tiny Button, Circle Buttons...

+**Links**.
+Arrow, Link, Click and Link, Action, Link With Action...

+**Tag**.
+Minimum and Maximum, Different Status, Interaction Explanations, If and Then...

-## How to use it?
+## How to use?
-Open it.
-Copy Elements.
-Paste.
-Make some changes.
+Download, open, copy, paste and edit!
+That's easy!

-## License
+## Offer help!
-I don't what license should I use since it's not coded...
-So use and share it freely.
+Whatever you want, make an issue in the repository and I will try my best to make improvements.
+And welcome to make pull requests!